 Financial instruments which potentially expose the Company to concentrations of credit risk consist primarily of accounts receivable.
 The Company does not require collateral from customers for amounts owed.
-As of June 30, 2023 September 30, 2023 one two customer customers each represented greater than 11 10% of the accounts receivable balance, and one customer represented 13% of the accounts receivable balance as of December 31, 2022.
-For the three and six months ended June 30, 2023 September 30, 2023 one customer represented 11% of total revenue, and no one customer represented 10% of total revenue and for the nine months ended September 30, 2023. one No one customer represented 12 10% of total revenue for the three and six months ended June 30, 2022 September 30, 2022, and one customer represented 10% of total revenue for the nine months ended September 30, 2022.
+As of September 30, 2023 March 31, 2024 and December 31, two 9 customers each

+2023 no one customer represented greater than 10% of the accounts receivable balance, and one customer represented 13% of the accounts receivable balance as of December 31, 2022.
+For the three months ended September 30, 2023 one customer represented 11% of total revenue, and no one customer represented 10% of total revenue for the nine months ended September 30, 2023. balance.
+No one customer represented 10% of total revenue for the three months ended September 30, 2022, March 31, 2024 and one customer represented 10% of total revenue for the nine months ended September 30, 2022, 2023.
 Historically, the Company has not experienced any significant credit loss related to any individual customer.